Robert-Steiner/xaynet/bindings/python/README.md

         the participant waits until a local model is set or until a new round has been started.

         Args:
-            local_model: The local model in the form of a list.
+            local_model: The local model.
 The data type of the elements must match the data type defined in the coordinator configuration.

         Raises:
             LocalModelLengthMisMatch: If the length of the local model does not match the